DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

 **Requirements:**

-- As an initial version of HiveBox app, use the [Semantic Versioning](https://semver.org/) `v0.0.1`.
+- As an initial version of the HiveBox app, use the [Semantic Versioning](https://semver.org/) `v0.0.1`.
-- Create a function that prints current app version.
-It just needs to print the version then exit.
+- Create a function that prints the current app version.
+It just needs to print the version and then exit.

 ### 2.3 Containers

-- Create Dockerfile for the project.
+- Create a `Dockerfile` for the project.
 - Build the Docker image and run it locally.

 ### 2.4 Testing

-- Locally, run the app container and ensure that it returns the correct value.
+- Locally, run the app container and ensure it returns the correct value.
-- Ensure to document how to test the application.
+- Ensure that documentation is provided on how to test the application.

 ---